sandy366/LearnAI-KnowledgeMiningBootcamp/Lab-Environment-Creation.md

 The enrichment pipeline pulls from Azure data sources.
 Source data must originate from a supported data source type of an [Azure Search indexer](https://docs.microsoft.com/en-us/azure/search/search-indexer-overview).
 For this exercise, we use blob storage to showcase multiple content types.

- 1. Sign up for Azure Blob storage, create a storage account, log in to Storage Explorer, and create a container named `basicdemo`  in the same region as your Azure Search service created in the step above, **to avoid latency between the search service and the files**
+ 1. Sign up for Azure Blob storage, create a storage account, log in to Storage Explorer, and create a container named `basicdemo`  in the same region as your Azure Search service created in the step above, **to avoid latency between the search service and the files**.
+Another important information: You should use a general purpose account and LRS replication.

-2. You can upload the data to blob storage using [Azure Portal](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal) or [Azure Storage Explorer](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-storage-explorer), among other options.

->Tip!
-You should use a general purpose account and LRS replication.
 For production environments, you may need to use another replication type.
 If you haven't done this before, you can refer to the [Azure Storage Explorer Quickstart](https://azure.microsoft.com/en-us/features/storage-explorer) for instructions on all the steps.

+ 1. You can upload the data to the blob storage using [Azure Portal](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal) or [Azure Storage Explorer](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-storage-explorer).
+There are other methods to upload data to Azure, we don't  suggest them in this training. **Don't upload the zip file, only the its content.**

-2. Using Azure Storage Explorer, in the `basicdemo` container you created, click **Upload** to upload the sample files.
-You can also upload the data from the [Azure Portal](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal).
+>Tip!
+If you are using Azure Storage Explorer, in the `basicdemo` container you created, click **Upload** to upload the sample files.

-1. After sample files are loaded, get the container name and a connection string for your Blob storage.
+ After sample files are uploaded, get the container name and a connection string for your Blob storage.
 You could do that by navigating to your storage account in the Azure portal.
 On **Access keys**, and then copy the **Connection String**  field.
-We recommend storing the container name and connection string with your Azure Search URL and api-key from Step 1.

-  The connection string should be a URL similar to the following hypothetical example:
+ We recommend storing the container name and connection string with your Azure Search URL and api-key from Step 1.The connection string should be a URL similar to the following hypothetical example:

   ```http
   DefaultEndpointsProtocol=https;AccountName=cogsrchdemostorage;AccountKey=<your key here>==;EndpointSuffix=core.windows.net